scottlowry/ScottLowryNet/www/content/posts/bambu-p1s-raspberry-pi-camera.md

 title: "Replacing the Bambu P1S Camera with a Raspberry Pi"
 date: 2025-06-02
 draft: false
-summary: "Use a Raspberry Pi for higher resolution print monitoring."
+summary: "Use a Raspberry Pi for higher resolution print monitoring"
 tags: ["Linux", "Raspberry Pi", "camera-streamer"]
 ---